 Liberty Seated coins have a very strong following of dedicated collectors.

-Varieties include the addition or removal of arrows around the date on the obverse, addition and removal of stars and rays, and the addition of a ribbon bearing the motto "In God We Trust" over the eagle on the reverse of quarters, half-dollars, and dollars.
+- The addition of a ribbon bearing the motto “In God We Trust” over the eagle on the reverse of quarters, half-dollars, and dollars

-These are the lowest average prices one can expect to obtain an example of a Liberty Seated coins.
-Prices run higher for certain varieties and certain dates:
+These are the lowest average prices you can expect to pay for certain Liberty Seated coins in a grade of Good-4 (which is generally considered the lowest-acceptable grade for collecting these coins).
+Prices run higher for many of the varieties and scarcer dates:

-All values above are from the 2009 edition of A Guide Book of United States Coins by R.S.
+All values above are from the Guide Book of United States Coins by R.S.
 Yeoman and Kenneth Bressett.

 For more about Seated Liberty coins, check out the Liberty Seated Collectors Club.